 function init() {

-const agentWidget = document.querySelector("elevenlabs-convai");
+const el = document.createElement("elevenlabs-convai");

-agentWidget?.addEventListener("elevenlabs-convai:call", (event) => {
+el.addEventListener("elevenlabs-convai:call", (event) => {

 event.detail.config.clientTools = CLIENT_TOOLS;